knative/docs/docs/eventing/samples/kubernetes-event-source/README.md

 ### Trigger

-In order to check the `KubernetesEventSource` is fully working, we will create a simple Knative Service that dumps incoming messages to its log and create a `Trigger` from the `Broker` to that Knative Service.
+In order to check the `KubernetesEventSource` is fully working, we will create a simple Knative Service that dumps incoming messages to its log and creates a `Trigger` from the `Broker` to that Knative Service.

 1. If the deployed `KubernetesEventSource` is pointing at a `Broker` other than